ybycode/photor/README.md

 # photor (Photos Repository)

-Photor is an application made to manage large collections of photos (terabytes).
+Photor is an application made to manage a large repository of photos ( > 1TB or more).

+The "repository" is simply a collection of all photos, in directories named after the "create date" metadata of the photos, plus a db.sqlite file that stores metadata of each photo.

-Features (most aren't yet available):
+## Features (most aren't yet available):

 - imports:

     - copy not yet already imported photos and videos into the repository,
-    - extract metadata, save it to a database,
+    - extract metadata, save it to the database,
     - generate thumbnails.

 - Viewing: